 Moncton shootings: RCMP hearing on labour code charges delayed

-Heavily armed RCMP offers enter a residence during the manhunt for the shooting suspect in Moncton, Thursday, June 5, 2014.
+Heavily armed RCMP officers enter a residence during the manhunt for the shooting suspect in Moncton on Thursday, June 5, 2014.
 (Andrew Vaughan / THE CANADIAN PRESS)

 Kevin Bissett, The Canadian Press

 Published Friday, January 22, 2016 7:35AM EST

 Last Updated Friday, January 22, 2016 10:31AM EST

 MONCTON, N.B. -- The Crown and defence have asked for more time to prepare a case on alleged Canada Labour Code violations by the RCMP related to the force's response to a June 2014 shooting rampage in Moncton, N.B.

 Defence lawyer Mark Ertel of Ottawa told the court that the defence has given the federal Crown a list of changes to the statement of facts and both sides need time in an effort to narrow the issues in the complex case.

 "It's a big, serious case," he later told reporters outside the court.

 It's the latest in a string of delays dating back to July 2015.